rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 > There are no real problems where you can achieve perfect strong scaling
 > but some do get close.
 >
-> Write a main function that calls the poisson step 100 times and set `MAX=512`.
+> Modify the main function to call the poisson step 100 times and set `MAX=512`.
 >
 > Try running your program with an increasing number of ranks.
 > Measure the time taken using the Unix `time` utility.